carloslodelar/cardano-course/building-and-running-the-node/register-stake-address-and-delegate.md

 }
 ```

-Now we need to submit our certificate to the blockchain.
-We will use the `build` command.
-This time we need to use a few more options to build the transaction.
-We will use `--certificate-file` to include our registration certificate, and `--witness-override` to specify that this will be signed by 2 witnesses: `payment.skey` and `stake.skey`
+Now you need to submit your certificate to the blockchain.
+Let's use the `build` command.
+This time, you need to use a few more options to build the transaction.
+We will use `--certificate-file` to include the registration certificate, and `--witness-override` to specify that this will be signed by two witnesses – `payment.skey` and `stake.skey`:

 {% code overflow="wrap" %}
 ```bash